ShipSecAI/studio/docs/analytics.md

 # Analytics (PostHog)

 This project uses PostHog for product analytics and session recording in the frontend (Vite + React).
+The integration is gated so local clones without env variables continue to work without errors.

 ## Environment